kuriatsu/ros-g29-force-feedback/README.md

     angle: 0.3
     force: 0.6"
     ```
-    Wheel starts to moves to 0.3&pi; radian with 0.6 rotation power.
+    Once the message is thrown, the wheel rotates to 0.3 (from -1.0 to 1.0) with 0.6 rotation power (from 0.0 to 1.0).
+    Publish rate is not restricted.

 ## Install
 1. create catkin_ws